Teagum/chainsaddiction/docs/source/c-api/pois-hmm.rst

     const DataSet *const restrict inp)

     Compute maximum-likelihood estimates for the HMM parameters given the data set pointed to by :var:`inp`.
-Estimates are computed using the `Baum-Welch algorithm`_.
+Estimates are computed using the `BaumWelch algorithm`_.

     During the fit, keep the members :member:`n_iter`, :member:`llh`, :member:`params`, and :member:`probs` up to date.
-This information may be used for further processing, such as model checking or, in case of errors, debuging at any time.
+This information may be used for further processing, such as model checking or, in case of errors, debugging at any time.

     Also, set the error indicator to `true` if the fit or any intermediate computation fails.

 .. function:: int PoisHmm_ForwardBackward (PoisHmm *const restrict this)

-   Compute the forward and backward probabilities of the HMM unsing the `forward-backward algorithm`_.
+   Compute the forward and backward probabilities of the HMM using the `forward-backward algorithm`_.

 .. function:: int PoisHmm_ForwardProbabilities (PoisHmm *const restrict this)